Hearty Vegan Goulash Recipe

 Hearty vegan goulash

 Traditional goulash is a Hungarian dish, made with meat and different vegetables.
-It’s famous for being super flavourful and smoky, with a good amount of spice.
-In its thickness and richness, it kind of resembles a super hearty stew.
+It’s famous for being super flavourful and smoky, with a good amount of spice due to the addition of plenty of paprika.

 Growing up in Russia, where goulash is also really popular, I used to eat this dish all the time: both at home, and when my family went out to restaurants.
 So, I decided to make a vegan and healthy version to create nostalgia compatible with my current dietary requirements.